HuckleyLab/how_we_work/WorkFlowAndBestPractices.md

 We are committed to sharing our research to a broader public.
 One way we accomplish this goal is using [RShiny](https://shiny.rstudio.com/gallery/) visualizations of data.
 These visualization allow end users to interact with scientific data more than possible in a scientific paper.
 Visualizations also broaden the reach of scientific work outside of the scientific community.
 For example, our visualizations target a high-school audience, and we work with local teachers to use our visualizations in the classroom.
 Check out our visualizations on [Trench-ED](https://trench-ed.trenchproject.com/RShiny)!

 ### Dissemination
-You will be added to the lab wordpress account so that you can edit our website.
-You are encouraged to edit your profile on the “People” page in the “Connections” section of the Admin Dashboard.
-Select your name and “edit” to add text, an image, etc. The website login is here: http://faculty.washington.edu/lbuckley/wordpress/wp-login.php.
+You are encouraged to edit our wordpress lab website.
+You can login to the website here using the lab login (ask Lauren if you need it): http://faculty.washington.edu/lbuckley/wordpress/wp-login.php.
 You are also encouraged to link to a personal website or create your own page on the lab site.
 The TrEnCh project has a Twitter (@TrenchGroup) and [Instagram](https://www.instagram.com/trenchproject/) account you are encouraged to use.